 What: New Mexico Museum of Space History – Wonder on Wheels

 When: Friday, July 19, 2019 – 3:00pm to 9:00pm

 The Wonder on Wheels is an RV converted to serve as a mobile museum.
 This year its theme is human spaceflight and lunar exploration – including actual moon rocks.
-The Wonder on Wheels will be open to the public from 3:00 – 9:00pm on July 19th.
+The Wonder on Wheels will be open to the public from 3:00 – 9:00pm on July 19th and will be located in Parking Lot UN3, between the Union Building and the Liberal Arts Building.
 Staff from the New Mexico Museum of Space History will be on hand to direct visitors and answer questions.

 A week of robotics & space exploration at the ExciTES Summer Institute.

 When: Friday, July 19, 2019 – 7:30pm to 10:00pm